paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 production, imports, exports, consumption quantities and prices as well as technological and forest development for 16 commodities and 180 countries.
 The prices of wood and wood-based products are endogenous to the model.
-The market equilibrium is subject to market clearance and constraints balancing necessary raw materials and produced wood products and limiting the trade (Samuelson 1952).
+The market equilibrium is subject to market clearance and constraints balancing necessary raw materials and produced wood products and limiting the trade [@Samuelson:1952].
 In the model framework, wood products are implicitly treated as perfect substitutes, regardless of their origin, as long as they belong to the same commodity.
 As the optimization of the market equilibrium in a given year does not include an elasticity of substitution, demand is merely shifted by changes in income and price (Murray et al. 2004).
+[comment]:<> (CM: Someone please add reference for Murray 2004)

 TiMBA distinguishes between raw, intermediate and end products.
 The model structure currently includes three types of roundwood (wood fuel, coniferous and non-coniferous industrial roundwood), two additional raw products for paper production